Best Software

 Why Sales Teams Love It

-• Design-first: Proposals that stand out
+• Design-first: Proposals that stand out visually, with layouts that look like they came from a design team

-• Templates: Professionally designed starting points
+• Templates: Professionally designed starting points tailored for different industries and use cases

-• Content library: Approved sections ready to use
+• Content library: Approved sections ready to use so reps pull from pre-vetted content rather than writing from scratch

-• Metrics: Track engagement and win rates
+• Metrics: Track engagement and win rates across your entire team to understand what works

-• Approval workflows: Manager sign-off before sending
+• Approval workflows: Manager sign-off before proposals go to clients, keeping quality consistent

 Sales-Specific Features